 Sandy Springs, in its entirety, is a menu of great places for premier food and drink, which can make it hard to decide where to go.
 How can you rightfully be expected to choose between authentic tastes of Italy at il Giallo Osteria & Bar versus the juicy steaks inspired by award-winning chef Peter Kaiser?
 What about donuts at DaVinci versus cookies at Susansnaps or even the famous sweet bread at Breadwinner Café and Bakery?
-What about a rooftop bar with Mexican food and margaritas versus an outdoor deck on the banks of the Chattahoochee with seafood and an extensive wine list?
+What about a cocktail on the rooftop patio at Tre Vele versus a Ray's on the River's outdoor deck on the banks of the Chattahoochee with seafood and an extensive wine list?

 The answer: Make multiple visits and go to all of them!

 Okay, it’s true: most suburban areas across America probably aren’t very renowned for their eclectic, colorful cultures, but Sandy Springs is no ordinary suburban area.
 Even though it exists on the fringes of one of the country’s biggest cities, it’s not actually a suburb; it’s a city.
-(Remember the little history lesson in #1?)
-And sure, Sandy Springs is a young city, but it’s perhaps this youthful energy that gives it so much pizzaz.
+Sure, Sandy Springs is a young city that was incorporated in 2005, but it’s perhaps this youthful energy that gives it so much pizazz.

 In addition to this centralized hub—where jazz music, contemporary dance shows, movies by moonlight, and more are commonplace—Sandy Springs also boasts a one-of-a-kind collection of events that would rival any city.
 From the must-see-to-believe Lantern Parade, in which hundreds of lanterns are lit up and walked from Steel Canyon Golf Club to Morgan Falls Overlook Park, to the Food That Rocks festival, which celebrates local cuisine and music, and plenty of other seasonal events between, Sandy Springs is a place where something is always happening.

 So, you’ve gone to work all week leaving your dog pent up at home all day, each day?
-Chances are she’s itching to get out on the weekend just as much as you are.
-Good thing Sandy Springs is perfectly suited for a great little doggie day trip from Atlanta.
+Chances are they are itching to get out on the weekend just as much as you are.
+Good thing Sandy Springs is perfectly suited for a trip with your four-legged friend.

 Second, there are all sorts of restaurants and establishments in Sandy Springs where dogs are not only allowed but also encouraged.
 Take Perk-N-Pooch, for example, a coffee shop that doubles as a dog grooming business—perfect for when your dog has muddied herself along the banks of the Chattahoochee earlier that morning.

-To treat yourself after having gone on a hike and having wrestled your dog with soap and water at Perk-N-Pooch, there’s no better thing to do than grab a beer at Pontoon Brewing—an expansive brewery with indoor and outdoor seating, a family-friendly vibe, some of the most inventive beer creations you’ll find in Greater Atlanta, and yes, basically a kennel’s worth of friendly dogs mingling not only among themselves but also with all the other smiling patrons.
+To treat yourself after having gone on a hike and having wrestled your dog with soap and water at Perk-N-Pooch, there’s no better thing to do than grab a beer at Pontoon Brewing.
+This local favorite brewery has indoor and outdoor seating, a family-friendly vibe, some of the most inventive beer creations you’ll find in Greater Atlanta.
+Here, you can usually find a kennel’s worth of friendly dogs mingling not only among themselves but also with all the other smiling patrons.